AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

   - You can import my settings: [link](Files_3.0.15.0.zip).
 Open Files -> Settings -> advanced -> import settings
 - DisplayFusion (paid):
   - use the Steam version (it can be used on multiple computers with the same steam account)
-  - it adds lot of features to windows monitor settings.
+  - it adds a lot of features to Windows monitor settings.
-  - There are 4 apps available after the installation .
-The main ones are : DisplayFusion and "monitor settings displayfusion"
+  - There are four apps available after the installation.
+The main ones are: DisplayFusion and "monitor settings displayfusion"
+  -
 ### 2.3.
 Dev Software & Websites
 #### 2.3.1.
 PyCharm:
 - I prefer to use PyCharm (the Pro version is free for students)